 Term Definition Communications Link The exchange of Commands, Responses, Alerts and other information between a system or Device and another system or Device which is independent of the transport mechanism used.
 Configuration Data Describes data that configures the operation of various functions of the Smart Metering Equipment.
 Constant Data Describes data that remains constant and unchangeable at all times.
 CoS Change of Supplier.
-The process initiated by a consumer resulting in a change of ownership with respect to their registered energy supplier. СРА Commercial Product Assurance.
+The process initiated by a consumer resulting in a change of ownership with respect to their registered energy supplier.
+CPA Commercial Product Assurance.
 A scheme run by the NCSC providing certificate-based assurance of commercial security products.
-Credit Mode A mode of operation of GSME or ESME whereby consumers are billed for some or all of their consumption retrospectively Critical Commands Those Commands which relate to supply being affected, financial fraud or the compromise of consumer premises equipment security.
+Critical Commands Those Commands which relate to supply being affected, financial fraud or the compromise of consumer premises equipment security.
 Data Communications Company (DCC) A company whose responsibilities are laid out in [g].
 Data Store An area of storage in the Device capable of storing data.
-In the GSME this contains Constant Data, Configuration Data and Operational Data.
-Day The period commencing 00:00:00 Local Time and ending at the next 00:00:00 Device A physically or logically distinct part of a system.
+In the Communications Hub, this contains Constant Data, Configuration Data and Operational Data.
+Day The period commencing 00:00:00 Local Time and ending at the next 00:00:00.
+Device A physically or logically distinct part of a system.
 Device Log the CHF's Device Log holds the list of currently allow-listed Devices on the HAN; and the Device Log on an ESME, SAPC, GSME,GPF, HCALCS or PPMID Device holds the Entity Identifiers, Device Types and related Security Credentials of other Devices on the HAN to which the Device is currently Joined (and so Authorised to interact with at an application layer).
-Energy Supplier An entity licensed to supply gas in GB.
+Energy Supplier An entity licensed to supply gas and/or electricity in GB.
 Entropy Source A source of unpredictable data.
 There is no assumption that the unpredictable data has a uniform distribution.
-The Entropy Source includes a noise source, such as thermal noise or hard drive seek times; a digitization process; an assessment process; an optional conditioning process and health tests.
+The entropy source includes a noise source, such as thermal noise or hard drive seek times; a digitization process; an assessment process; an optional conditioning process and health tests.
 ESME Electricity Smart Metering Equipment as defined in [b].
-Event Log A log for storing UTC date-and-time-stamped entries of non- security related information for diagnosis and auditing
+Event Log A log for storing UTC date-and-time-stamped entries of non- security related information for diagnosis and auditing.